vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 [^f90]: Ibid: 33-12

-" He is [^f91] known to be earnest in the matter of _dharma_; He is affectionate to those that seek His protection."
+" He is [^f91] known to be earnest in the matter of dharma; He is affectionate to those that seek His protection."

 [^f91]: Rāmāyaṇa: Sundarakāṇḍa: 21-20